 Recent events in Japan and New Zealand find those island nations facing devastation and loss beyond comprehension.
-Africa and the Middle East are boiling with political upheavals on a scale not seen since the last World War and much of the rest of the world is teetering on the brink of economic instability; one small “puff” from another floundering bank or financial institution and the whole house of cards could come tumbling down.
+Africa and the Middle East are boiling with political upheavals on a scale not seen since the last World War.
+Much of the rest of the world is teetering on the brink of economic instability; one small puff from another floundering bank or financial institution and the whole house of cards could come tumbling down.
 Given this disturbing state of affairs, I have taken to getting my hands dirty.

 New beginnings of Spring

-Along with a group of my neighbours, I tend a public garden located in the heart of the city, an oasis of green in a city known, alas, for its post-war architectural blandness.
+Along with a group of my neighbors, I tend a public garden in the heart of the city.
+It’s an oasis of green in a city known, alas, for its post-war architectural blandness.
 Many of the public spaces here are desolate expanses of man-made materials.
-Yes, we have a green belt, the trees of which are the lungs of the city and it is a wonderful thing indeed, but the central city is notable for the near absence of anything green.
+Yes, we have a green belt, the trees of which are the lungs of the city and it is a wonderful thing.
+But the central city is notable for the near absence of anything green.

 As a result, our neighbourhood park is flush with visitors from all quarters.
 They come early and stay late, meeting, drinking, playing music, drinking, taking photographs, drinking, eating, and then of course, drinking.

-You might say that given all the awful things going on in the world, a less ostrich-like response would be a called for.
+You might say that given all the awful things going on in the world, a less ostrich-like response is necessary.
 But I would take issue there.
 In recent weeks, I made myself a little crazy staying glued to Al Jazeera, checking with the New York Times and generally trying to keep up with events as they unfolded.

-I still keep informed, but when you think about it, aside from donating money, voting and generally trying to do the right thing, I can have very little impact on the world beyond the immediate community in which I live.
-And that, making a small difference in the world outside my door, is what community gardening is all about to me.
+I still keep informed.
+But when you think about it, aside from donating money, voting and generally trying to do the right thing, I can have very little impact on the world beyond the immediate community in which I live.
+Making a small difference in the world outside my door is what community gardening is all about to me.

 Tending the garden

-We talked about sun and soil and how it would be best to wait until autumn to move the plant and she told me she hoped she would be around for another autumn; that time was short.
-Children on their way to school passed by, some taking the time to greet me by name, dog-walkers, early morning strollers, the neighbourhood regulars who do not take for granted the importance of this slice of green beauty in the midst of the city.
-This too has merit, this momentary dose of peace from something so simple yet so profound, the living manifestation of renewal, promise, life.
+We talked about sun and soil and how it would be best to wait until autumn to move the plant.
+She told me she hoped she would be around for another autumn; that time was short.
+Children on their way to school passed by, some taking the time to greet me by name.
+The neighborhood regulars who don’t take for granted the importance of this slice of green beauty in the midst of the city.
+This too has merit; this momentary dose of peace from something so simple yet so profound, the living manifestation of renewal, promise, life.